Transforming the Mental Health System Using Technology

 Does e-Mental health work?

-With certain types of illnesses, e-Mental health treatments are just as effective as face-to-face treatment.
-E-Mental allows helps people living with mental health problem or illness feel more knowlegeable and better express their needs.
+With certain types of illnesses, e-mental health treatments are just as effective as face-to-face treatment. e-mental health allows helps people living with mental health problem or illness feel to more knowledgeable and better express their needs.

 Creating a plan to advance e-Mental health

 In consultation with leading researchers and key stakeholders, the MHCC is creating a clear plan to advance e-mental health.
 We are: